delaguilaluis/game-of-three/README.md

 })
 ```

-Fired when the game ends.
+Broadcasted when the game ends.

 ## Thoughts